 The reason this tent is so lightweight has to do with the ripstop nylon.
 First off, this tent only uses one pole which is made of a light 8.7 mm aluminum.
 It hardly weighs a thing yet is durable enough to resist bending.
 The ultralight backpacking tent has a mesh canopy and it’s very easy to set up.

 The floor is 15 denier nylon while the rain fly is 10 denier.
 Nemo perfectly met the goal of choosing slightly less tough fabric to reduce weight while still maintaining decent durability.

 Water protection is provided in two forms.
 First off, the materials on the tent wall are durable and extremely waterproof.
 This tent can take a pummeling of rain in a heavy store and not even leak a drop.
 There is further water protection in the design of the Nemo floors.

 The Hornet 2P has a tub tent floor which means there are no seams at the bottom to allow water to leak in.
 Where there are seams on the rest of the tent you’ll find them to be stitched well and covered with leak-proof seam tape.
 Not only does this keep out water but also improves the lifespan of the tent overall.

 The tent offers 28 sq. ft. of floor space with an additional 16 sq. ft. of gear storage under the vestibule.
 With dimensions of 85″ x 51″ x 43″, two people would be pretty cozy inside.
-Some customers over 6′ or very large in frame wouldn’t be comfortable using this as a 2 person tent.
+Some customers over 6′ or very large in the frame wouldn’t be comfortable using this as a 2 person tent.
 The peak ceiling height is 40″ which is enough to allow easy movement in the tent without creating a claustrophobic feeling.

 It would probably be best to purchase this tent if you are either a solo backpacker or tend to only share a tent with someone you don’t mind being close to in the tent.
-Some customers that backpack with a canine companion find this tent to be perfect for them, their gear and a dog.
+Some customers who backpack with a canine companion find this tent to be perfect for them, their gear, and a dog.